ABOUT US

 Learn more about the Peregrine Fund

 All raptors native to North America are strictly protected by federal law.
-In the event that you should find a sick or injured raptor, please contact one of the following organizations that are educated and licensed to properly rehabilitate birds of prey.
+To be in possession of one even for a short period is illegal.
+In the event that you should find a sick or injured raptor, please contact only organizations that are educated and licensed to properly rehabilitate birds of prey and any wildlife.
+To find a location near you, visit: Animal Help Now.

 San Diego County